The #1 Question People Ask About OCR

 Accuracy tells you how you need to design your process, what SLAs can be offered, and how automation can impact the overall business process.

-But uncertainty about accuracy creates risks that make it difficult to design a lean process without extra cost needed for manual buffers.
+But uncertainty about accuracy creates risks that make it difficult to design a lean process without the extra cost needed for manual buffers.

 What’s the Answer?